ProfilePic

 What is a good DTI range for mortgage lending eligibility?

 Lenders have different DTI requirements.
-Maximum eligible DTI may range from 35% - 45% dependent on the loan type, product, and other eligibility criteria.
-For certain qualified mortgage programs, the maximum eligible DTI may be 43%.
-There are other mortgage lending programs that may allow higher DTI ratios.
+Depending on the loan type, product, and other eligibility criteria, the maximum eligible DTI may range from 35% to 45%.
+The maximum eligible DTI may be 43% for certain qualified mortgage programs.
+Other mortgage lending programs may allow higher DTI ratios.

 How can I lower my DTI?